andy29485/some_game/ideas.md

   - will send player info to ally(s)
   - Protacols [subject to change]
     - If 1 ally only - use TCP
-    - if multiple are possible - use UDP
+    - ~~if multiple are possible - use UDP~~
 5. Recive
   - Will get ally(s) info and update their local info

+### Intrenal Representation
+sf::Image with all tiles will be stored in the map object Tiles will store 2 sf::Texture vars

 ## Files